Skip to main content

 Getting User Infos

-Keeping the idea of redirecting our user, we will implement a slightly different interaction; displaying the current user's form.
-Such feature will require us to get the currently logged user, and to do so here is a simple script workflow:
+Following the idea of redirecting users, implement a slightly different interaction: displaying the current user's form.
+This feature requires retrieving the currently logged user.
+Here is a simple script workflow:

 let grant = $ui.getGrant(); // can be removed if using $grant